Magik3a/dev.bg/README.md

 ## Continuous testing (CT) 🕵️‍

+> Continuous Testing (CT) is a software testing practice that involves running automated tests on code changes throughout the development process, from code commit to production deployment.
+The goal of CT is to provide quick feedback on the quality of code changes, enabling developers to identify and fix issues early and often.
+By integrating testing into the development process, CT helps to ensure that code changes are thoroughly tested and validated, leading to more reliable and higher-quality software.

 | Automation Tool | Tests Status | Workflow |
 |--- | --- | --- |
 | [Selenium](https://www.selenium.dev/) | [![Automation Tests - .NET Selenium](https://github.com/Magik3a/dev.bg/actions/workflows/gh-pages-selenium-tests.yml/badge.svg)](https://github.com/Magik3a/dev.bg/actions/workflows/gh-pages-selenium-tests.yml) | [Action.yml](https://github.com/Magik3a/dev.bg/blob/main/.github/workflows/gh-pages-selenium-tests.yml) |